usdot-jpo-ode/jpo-cvdp/docs/troubleshooting.md

 ## Error: No CMAKE_CXX_Compiler could be found
 This error can be solved by installing the gcc compiler.
 In a linux environment, this can be done by typing "apt-get install g++".

+## Error: cannot retrieve consumer metadata with error: Local: Broker transport failure.
+This error occurs when the PPM is unable to connect to the local broker.
+This can be caused by a number of things, including:
+- The broker is not running
+- The broker is using the wrong IP address
+- The PPM is targeting the wrong IP address

 # See Also: Testing/Troubleshooting
 More information on troubleshooting can be found in the [Testing/Troubleshooting](../README.md#Testing/Troubleshooting) section of the README.